 Apply for admission as soon as you think about transferring to UB.
-It is best to file all application materials early in the semester preceding your intended transfer date.
-UB begins offering admission to transfer students in February for the fall semester and October for the spring semester.
+It’s best to file all application materials early in the semester before your intended transfer date.

 When you apply, we will open a file in your name and keep you informed about the admissions process.

-UB is on a rolling admission.
-Therefore, we review applications as they are received.
+Admission to UB is on a rolling basis.
+We review applications as they are received.
 However, we do not guarantee a space in the transfer class or housing beyond May 1 for fall and Dec.
 1 for spring.
 After these dates, admission is on a space-available basis.
-Historically, we still admit students into the summer months before we close the class for fall, and typically right up until classes begin for spring.

 Spring Semester Transfers

-Students who are transferring to UB for the spring semester and have already filed the FAFSA to receive financial aid for the fall semester at their current school should contact the Federal Processing Center to update the school information listed on the FAFSA.
+Students transferring to UB for the spring semester who have already filed the FAFSA to receive financial aid for the fall semester at their current school should contact the Federal Processing Center to update the school information listed on the FAFSA.

-To update the FAFSA, you will need to add “State University of New York at Buffalo” for the school name and the school code of 002837 (UB’s federal code).
-Updates may be made by telephone at 800-433-3243 or by visiting the FAFSA website.
+To update your FAFSA, you will need to add “State University of New York at Buffalo” for the school name.
+UB’s federal school code is 002837.
+You can make updates through the FAFSA website or by telephone at 800-433-3243.